xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-14-wrench-keratin-and-chromatin-at-moshparty-storm-drain.md

 At around 6:30, the generator was finally up and running (I think someone brought a new one in??).
 Quickly, the drain flooded with light and the sound of guitars, bass, and drums as Chromatin did a quick line check.
 As some people from the crowd came back inside, or returned from deeper in the tunnels, the band started to play.
 <br><br>
 I experienced Chromatin's set very differently to any way that I had before.
 Looking back, I think I was misinterpreting the reverberation and acoustics of loud music inside the storm drain, but at the time, their songs sounded like overproduced metal (with choir and obnoxious synths) to me.
 I tried my best to hear them for how they really played, and when I took out my earplugs I was able to experience their true aggressive, rhythmic, and full sound.
+Apparently Asher joined on vocals at one point also??
+I don't remember

 ![chromatin](/images/drainchromatin1.JPG)